It all started with an article.

 The first account I set up was on Second Life.
 In 2008, virtual worlds seemed a little hard to grasp.
 It was my first time in a virtual environment outside of playing MMO games.
 It looked different and felt different.
 To me, it felt like one big chat room, with a lot of avatars in it.
 There were ones adorning wings, brightly colored clothes, and all kinds of interesting hairstyles.
 They seemed to lack fluidity however and moved in a jagged manner at times.
 I guessed it was the servers and lag.

 The Second Life virtual world platform was created and owned by Linden Labs.
 The currency in the world was and is even today, Lindens.
-The conversion rate was about $1 USD to 250 Lindens.
+The conversion rate was about $1 USD to about 250 Lindens.
 Since nothing in the world grabbed my attention right away, I decided to wait on putting money into it.
-I chose to leave for now but made a mental note to return.
+I chose to leave for awhile but made a mental note to return.
 Unfortunately, that was not until about 2011.

 Second Life (2008) Source: Wired